 Packers promote Jon-Eric Sullivan to director of college scouting (June 16).

 Hinterland breaks ground on its new home as part of Titletown District development to the west of Lambeau Field (June 16).

 At annual shareholders' meeting, treasurer Mark McMullen reports $48.9 million profit for 2015-16 fiscal year (July 21).

-Former QB Brett Favre becomes the 24th member of the Packers inducted into the Pro Football Hall of Fame (Aug.
+Favre becomes 24th member of the Packers inducted into Pro Football Hall of Fame (Aug.
 6).

-Lambeau Field hosts the Lambeau Field College Classic, presented by Carmex, between the LSU Tigers and Wisconsin Badgers (Sept.
+Lambeau Field hosts Lambeau Field College Classic, presented by Carmex, between LSU Tigers and Wisconsin Badgers (Sept.
 3).

-Bellin Health and the Packers break ground on the Bellin Health Sports Medicine Clinic in the Titletown District (Oct.
+Bellin Health and Packers break ground on Bellin Health Sports Medicine Clinic in Titletown District (Oct.
 6).

-Packers and Johnsonville announce plans for the Johnsonville Tailgate Village to open prior to the 2017 season (Oct.
+Packers and Johnsonville announce plans for Johnsonville Tailgate Village to open prior to 2017 season (Oct.
 12).

 Packers capture fifth NFC North title in last six years by beating Detroit Lions in Week 17 (Jan.
 1).

 With franchise-record eight consecutive playoff berths and as a No. 4 seed, Packers take down N.Y.
 Giants 38-13, at Lambeau Field (Jan.
 8), travel to Dallas for Divisional game and beat Cowboys, 34-31, with a Mason Crosby 51-yard FG as time expires (Jan.
 15).
 Atlanta Falcons host NFC Championship Game and give Packers a 44-21 loss to end season (Jan.
 22).